Project Management Software for Software Teams

 Sprint planning template

-- Dependencies and risks surfaced early
+- Dependencies, blockers, and risks surfaced before kickoff

 Project brief template